-Bryan Faubus' work focuses on data privacy, mass tort, and defective product litigation on behalf of consumers.
-Mr. Faubus has extensive class action litigation experience in courts across the United States and assists the Firm in litigating class actions from inception to settlement.
+Bryan Faubus' work focuses on data privacy, mass tort litigation, and defective product litigation on behalf of consumers.
+Mr. Faubus has extensive product liability class action litigation experience in courts across the United States and assists the Firm in litigating class actions from inception to settlement.
 Since he joined the Firm in 2018, Mr. Faubus has contributed to many of the Firm's successful cases and obtained substantial recoveries for numerous individuals harmed by corporate malfeasance.

 Duke University School of Law, J.D.
 2010

 United States District Court- Southern District of New York